Fast Multipole Preconditioners for Sparse Matrices Arising from Elliptic Equations: Conclusions

 \section{Conclusions}

 The Fast Multipole Method, originally developed as a free-standing solver, can be effectively combined with Krylov iteration as a scalable and highly performant preconditioner for traditional low-order finite discretizations of elliptic boundary value problems.
-In model problems it performs similarly to algebraic multigrid in convergence rate, while excelling in scalings where AMG becomes memory bandwidth-bound locally and/or synchronization-bound globally.
+In model problems it performs similarly to algebraic multigrid in convergence rate, while excelling in scalings where AMG becomes memory bandwidth-bound locally and/or syn-chronization-bound globally.
 Additional algorithmic development and additional testing of implementations on emerging architectures are necessary to more fully define the niche in which FMM is the preconditioner of choice.
-Two of the extensions required relative to our current results are to coefficient variability and in the order of discretization of the boundary integral technique.
-No preconditioner considered in isolation can address the fundamental architectural challenges of Krylov methods for sparse linear systems, which are being simultaneously adapted to less synchronization tolerant computational environments, but it is important to address the bottlenecks of preconditioning this most popular class of solvers by making a wide variety of tunable preconditioners available and better integrating them into the overall solver.
+No preconditioner considered in isolation can address the fundamental architectural challenges of Kr-ylov methods for sparse linear systems, which are being simultaneously adapted to less synchronization tolerant computational environments through pipelining, but it is important to address the bottlenecks of preconditioning this most popular class of solvers by making a wide variety of tunable preconditioners available and better integrating them into the overall solver.
 Fast multipole-based preconditioners are demonstrably ready to play an important role in the migration of sparse iterative solvers to the exascale.